modernweb-dev/rocket/site/pages/10--docs/20--basics/95--configuration.rocket.md

 ### BuildOptions (rollup)

-For example if you wanna add an `acron` plugin to rollup
+For example if you wanna add an `acorn` plugin to rollup

 ```js
 import { importAssertions } from 'acorn-import-assertions';